 Reality checks and self-exclusion

 If things are progressing on a downward path, players can choose to make use of the self-exclusion option.
 This involves players contacting the casino and having themselves limited or banned from that casino.
 The closure period can vary between six months to a few years to permanent.
 If this is put in place, players will have no access to that particular casino and, in some cases, any casino that is linked or affiliated with that one.
 This self-exclusion decision can be reversed down the line but often provides players with a much-needed break.
 Players can find out more on the UKGC’s guidelines.

 In some cases, a player, or their family and friends, may feel that things have gone too far.
 This is where professional help can be sought to get to grips with the problem.
 There are several organisations dedicated to this very issue that can provide much-needed help and support through what can be a tough time for the player as they struggle with their addiction.
 Most online casinos will have direct links to a number of sites that can help players with their gambling issues.

 GamCare, Gamblers Anonymous and Gambling Therapy all offer excellent support to players around the world.
 They offer help and counselling to those players that are having issues – in many cases, they are ex-gamblers themselves and have created this important network to assist others.
-Links to these organisations can be found on casino homepages, making it easy for players to access them.
-It’s also worth noting here that in some jurisdictions, casinos will only be granted licenses if they adhere to responsible gaming rules and regulations, offering these options to players who may be in trouble.

 Gambling is fun, and it should stay that way.
 For most of us, it is a highly enjoyable pastime that we can dabble in, as and when we feel like it.
 For those that find gambling presents a challenge and a dangerous playing ground, there are numerous ways to protect themselves from falling into the trap of addiction.
 From self-exclusion through to gambling counselling, someone is there to help on every step of this journey.
-Be aware of the options available and keep enjoying what online gaming has to offer.
+Be aware of the options available and enjoying (responsibly) what online gaming has to offer.